 In hot and humid Houston, our air conditioning unit is priceless.
 We’d give up our cellphones before our A/C. They are as essential to our way of life.
 As such, repairing them when they break down must be done quickly and by someone who understands the unit.
-That’s why when your A/C unit starts acting up, give us a call at Nick’s Plumbing, Sewer, and HVAC.
+That’s why when your A/C unit starts acting up, give us a call at Nick’s Plumbing & Air Conditioning.
 With over 40 years of experience, we have the knowledge and expertise to repair your problem.

 We look forward to hearing from you.